Diary Of A Double With Antonio Argüelles – Week 15

 This week he returned to Mexico from La Jolla Cove in San Diego, California to do paced pool workouts.

-Argüelles is a two-time Guinness World Record holder and an Honor Swimmer in the International Marathon Swimming Hall of Fame who was completed the Oceans Seven and Triple Crown of Open Water Swimming, and who will be 62 during his crossing in an attempt to break Sally Minty-Gravett, MBE’s record at the age of 59 to complete the two-way crossing (in 36 hours 26 minutes).
+Argüelles is a two-time Guinness World Record holder and an Honor Swimmer in the International Marathon Swimming Hall of Fame who was completed the Oceans Seven and Triple Crown of Open Water Swimming, and who will be 62 during his crossing in an attempt to break the two-way English Channel crossing record of Rick Seirer at the age of 59 years 351 days (in 29 hours 46 minutes).

 A two-way crossing is also referred to as a double crossing.